 emtco.com Listed by m3rx Ransomware Group

 On May 3, 2026, Engineered Machine Tool, Inc. (emtco.com) appeared on the leak site of the m3rx ransomware group.
-The Kansas-based manufacturer of custom automation equipment had internal files exfiltrated during a ransomware attack, exposing data that could affect anyone whose information was stored in the company’s systems.
+The Kansas-based manufacturer of custom automation equipment is claimed to have had internal files exfiltrated during a ransomware attack, exposing data that could affect anyone whose information was stored in the company’s systems.

 Public reporting indicates that m3rx posted proof of the breach on its dark-web leak site, accessible only via Tor.
 The sample data shared includes internal documents from Engineered Machine Tool, Inc., a Wichita company founded in 1987 that builds automated storage and retrieval systems, tool palletizing equipment, and other industrial machinery.
 No exact victim count has been released, and the precise volume or types of records exposed remain unclear beyond the broad description of internal files.
 The listing carries the typical extortion timeline seen in these incidents, although specific deadlines were not detailed in available reporting.